filecxx/TrashScript/readme.md

 # Trash Script

-A tiny JS-like script interpreter.

-Less than 10KB (gzipped)
+TrashScript interpreter.

 The primary purpose of TrashScript is to execute scripts in environments where ```eval``` and ```new Function``` are restricted, such as in browser extensions.

-TrashScript was originally designed for modules in the [filecxx browser extension](https://github.com/filecxx/FileCentipede) such as "Third-Party Query Interfaces," which can run custom scripts.
+TrashScript was originally designed for modules in the [filecxx browser extension](https://github.com/filecxx/FileCentipede) such as [Third-Party Query Interfaces](https://github.com/filecxx/FileCentipede/wiki/Third%E2%80%90party-query-interfaces) which can run custom scripts.

 While not all JavaScript syntax has been implemented, the most commonly used syntax is available.

-### Keywords:
-How to allow eval in chrome extension

 ## Asynchronous to synchronous
 TrashScript does not provide any asynchronous interfaces and does not recommend using any callback-based asynchronous execution.